wereveal/library/resources/docs/examples.md

     - 'select_distinct' Either true or false Add DISTINCT to the SELECT

 ## TwigFactory Parameters {#twigfactory}
+    getTwig has two parameters, param_one and param_two.
+Based on what param_one is, a method will be called, getTwigByDb or getTwigByFile.
+    - for getTwigByDb
+      - param_one is an instance of Ritc\Services\Di
+      - param_two is a boolean, to use the twig cache or not
+    - for getTwigByFile
-    - config
+      - param_one can be
         - A string specifying the twig config file to be used, e.g. twig_config.php
-      - An array
+        - An array of twig_config files, with instance name and use_default twig_config.php
-        - a list of config files to use
             [
+              'instance_name' => 'main',
+              'use_default'   => true,
+              'twig_files'    => [
                   [
                     'name'      => 'twig_config.php',
-                    'namespace' => 'Ritc\Library'
+                    'namespace' => 'MyNamespace\MyApp'
                   ],
                   [
                     'name'      => 'twig_config.php',
-                    'namespace' => 'Ritc\FtpAdmin'
+                    'namespace' => 'MyNamespace\MyOtherApp'
-                ],
                   ]
+              ]
+            ]
-        - or an array formatted as needed by the __construct method.
+        - An array formatted as needed by the self::__construct method.
           [
             'default_path'      => '/Ritc/Library/resources/templates',
             'additional_paths'  => [
               '/Ritc/Library/resources/templates/default' => 'lib_default',
               '/Ritc/Library/resources/templates/pages'   => 'lib_pages',
               '/Ritc/Library/resources/templates/stuff'   => 'lib_stuff',
             ],
             'environment_options' => [
               'cache'       => SRC_PATH . '/twig_cache',
               'auto_reload' => true,
               'debug'       => true
             ]
-    - name
-      - namespace to find the config file, when config is a filename
+      - param_two is the namespace for the config file.
+May be blank if the config file is the default, /src/config/twig_config.php
-      - name to give the instance, when config is an array
-    - use_main_twig
-      - Only used withn config is an array of config files to use.
-      - true will start the config using the main site config and then include others
-      - false will only use the configs specified to create the twig environment